Monty/IMDb_xref/README.md

 ![Top-level menu](docs/Screenshots/startMenu.png?raw=true)

+The menu numbers reflect how many cast & crew members will be listed per show (20 by default).
+Set `export FULLCAST=N` before running `start.command` to change it, or `FULLCAST=0` to show every principal cast & crew member with no cap.

-Select #1 `Find shows, then list their top 50 cast & crew members`.
+Select #1 `Find shows, then list their top 20 cast & crew members`.
 Enter the title of a movie or TV show you like.
 If you know another show starring some of the same actors, enter that on the next line.
 Then enter a blank line.